kunalrupani/OOW2017EventHubWorkshop/README.md

 ##Prerequisites
 - Internet access on your laptop
 - Oracle Cloud Account user name, password, data center infomation ( this will be provided in the lab)
-- Ability to SSH to the Oracle Cloud from your Terminal (Mac) or Putty (Windows)
+- Ability to SSH to the Oracle Cloud from your Terminal (Mac) or Putty (Windows).Download a pre-made public and private ssh key from the GitHub repo.
+You will use these keys to SSH into the EventHub Cluster

 ### Section #1: Setting up an EventHub Cluster (Apache Zookeeper, Kafka Brokers), Configure and Create a Kafka Topic